NEJR/SourceData/README.md

 # SourceData
-### tThis repository is to store the data used in NEJR codes.
+### This repository is to store the data used in NEJR codes.